 Writing a color data position, entails a very similar procedure.
 The index of the desired color data position must first be written to the Palette Write Index Register.
 Then all three bytes of data to specify a given color may be written to the Palette Data Register.
 The first byte written to the Palette Data Register specifies the intensity of the red color component, the second byte specifies the intensity for the green color component, and the third byte specifies the same for the blue color component.
 One important detail is that all three of these bytes must be written before the hardware will actually update these three values in the given color data position.
 When all three bytes have been written, the Palette Write Index Register is automatically incremented so that the data of the next color data position becomes accessible for being written.
 This allows the contents of all of the 256 color data positions of the palette to be written in sequence.
-This is done by specifying only the index of the 0th color data position in the Palette Write Index Register.
+This is done by specifying only the index of the 0th color data position in the Palette Write Index Register, and then simply performing 768 successive writes to the Palette Data Register.

-1.5.1 DACMASK - Pixel Data Mask Register
+DACMASK - Pixel Data Mask Register